World's Columbian Exposition: White City

 Most of the buildings of the fair were designed in the neoclassical architecture style.
 The area at the Court of Honor was known as The White City.
-Façades were made not of stone, but of a mixture of plaster, cement, and jute fiber called staff, which was painted white, giving the buildings their "gleam.”
-Architecture critics derided the structures as "decorated sheds.”
+Façades were made not of stone, but of a mixture of plaster, cement, and jute fiber called staff, which was painted white, giving the buildings their "gleam".
+Architecture critics derided the structures as "decorated sheds."
 The buildings were clad in white stucco, which, in comparison to the tenements of Chicago, seemed illuminated.
 It was also called the White City because of the extensive use of street lights, which made the boulevards and buildings usable at night.

 In 1892, working under extremely tight deadlines to complete construction, director of works Daniel Burnham appointed Francis Davis Millet to replace the fair's official director of color-design, William Pretyman.
 Pretyman had resigned following a dispute with Burnham.
 After experimenting, Millet settled on a mix of oil and white lead whitewash that could be applied using compressed air spray painting to the buildings, taking considerably less time than traditional brush painting.
 Joseph Binks, maintenance supervisor at Chicago's Marshall Field's Wholesale Store, who had been using this method to apply whitewash to the subbasement walls of the store, got the job to paint the Exposition buildings.
 Claims this was the first use of spray painting may be apocryphal since journals from that time note this form of painting had already been in use in the railroad industry from the early 1880s.

 Many of the buildings included sculptural details and, to meet the Exposition's opening deadline, chief architect Burnham sought the help of Chicago Art Institute instructor Lorado Taft to help complete them.
 Taft's efforts included employing a group of talented women sculptors from the Institute known as "the White Rabbits" to finish some of the buildings, getting their name from Burnham's comment "Hire anyone, even white rabbits if they'll do the work."

 The words "Thine alabaster cities gleam" from the song "America the Beautiful" were inspired by the White City.

-White City controversy

-According to University of Notre Dame history professor Gail Bederman, White City sparked considerable controversy.
-In her 1995 text Manliness and Civilization, she writes, "The White City, with its vision of future perfection and of the advanced racial power of manly commerce and technology, constructed civilization as an ideal of white male power."
-According to Bederman, people of color were barred entirely from participating in the organization of the White City and were instead given access only to the Midway exhibit, "which specialized in spectacles of barbarous races - 'authentic' villages of Samoans, Egyptians, Dahomans, Turks, and other exotic peoples, populated by actual imported 'natives.'"